info-com/zenya-api-docs/source/introduction.rst

 Input Format
 ------------

 The input format to the eContext API is specified using the HTTP Content-Type header  (:rfc:`2616#section-14.17`).
-A Content-Type of ``application/x-www-form-urlencoded`` may also be accepted although ``multipart/form-data`` is currently not accepted.
-All examples in this documentation assume that **POST** data is in JSON format and that a header ``Content-type: application/json`` is sent.
+A Content-Type of ``application/json`` is preferred, and there is no guarantee that other Content-Types will be honored.

 Output Format
 -------------